11 Best Korean Childhood Games For Learning

 The Top Korean Childhood Games

-Many of South Korea’s most popular traditional games are rooted in ancient folk beliefs and activities back in time.
+Many of South Korea’s most popular traditional games are rooted in ancient Korean folk beliefs and activities from earlier times.
 While many of these beliefs no longer exist, many of the games that started eons ago are still being played up to this day, preserving a big part of Korean culture:

 Hackysack